Frequently Asked Questions

 Yes, although for the body to reach toxic levels of vitamin D, very high amounts would need to be taken.
 You will not consume too much vitamin D from a supplement when used at the recommended dosage.
 If you are taking medications consult your GP before taking any supplements.

-No, a deficiency of vitamin D is not contagious however if you are sharing lifestyle risk factors you may wish to consult with your GP to check your vitamin D levels.
+No, a insufficiency of vitamin D is not contagious however if you are sharing lifestyle risk factors you may wish to consult with your GP to check your vitamin D levels.

-What information can I take to my GP to begin a conversation about Osteoporosis and Vitamin D deficiency?
+What information can I take to my GP to begin a conversation about Osteoporosis and Vitamin D insufficiency?

-If you are concerned that you may have a vitamin D deficiency you should print out our GP checklist and discuss it with your GP.
-Your Doctor can arrange a simple blood test which will determine if a deficiency is present.
-To help determine if you may be deficient in vitamin D, try taking this test
+If you are concerned that you may have a vitamin D insufficiency you should print out our GP checklist and discuss it with your GP.
+Your Doctor can arrange a simple blood test which will determine if a insufficiency is present.
+To help determine if you may be insufficient in vitamin D, try taking this test

 Vitamin D is believed to improve muscle tone and strength, as there are vitamin D receptors in striated muscle, and vitamin D appears to play a role in the signaling that is responsible for muscle protein synthesis.